Reviews and Commentaries for the Music of Roy Orbison

 Eventually it became obvious to me what was wrong with practically all of the Heavy Vinyl pressings that were put out by that label.

-The bad ones can be found here.
+The bad ones can be found in this group.

 Audio and record collecting (they go hand in hand) are hard.
-If you think either one is easy you are very likely not doing it right,, but what makes our twin hobbies compelling enough to keep us involved over the course our entire lifetime is one simple fact, which is this: Although we know so little at the start, and we have so much to learn, the journey itself into the world of music and sound turns out to be both addictive and a great deal of fun.
+If you think either one is easy you are very likely not doing it right,, but what makes our twin hobbies compelling enough to keep us involved over the course of a lifetime is one simple fact, which is this: Although we know so little at the start, and we have so much to learn, the journey itself into the world of music and sound turns out to be both addictive and a great deal of fun.

 Every listing in this section is about knowing now what I didn’t know then, and there is enough of that material to fill its own blog if I would simply take the time to write it all down.